- Is it an in-place upgrade or do I need to install Satellite 6 on a new server?

 - Give me the quick version, how will customers transition from Satellite 5 to 6?

 - Where do I get more information?

 Red Hat Satellite 6 (GA as of September 10, 2014) is the next major release of the Red Hat Satellite product family.
-Red Hat Satellite 5 will continue to be supported until its EOL (latest version being 5.7).
+Red Hat Satellite 5 will continue to be supported until its EOL (see Important Changes Coming to Red Hat Satellite 5).
 A fully supported transition path including documentation and tooling is available.
 This FAQ aims to answer questions related to transitioning from Red Hat Satellite 5 to Satellite 6.

 Q: Is it an in-place upgrade or do I need to install Satellite 6 on a new server?

 A: The underlying technologies between Satellite 5 and 6 are significantly different, so the in-place upgrade process (such as for versions 4.x->5.x or 5.x->5.y) does not apply for version 5->6.
 Satellite 6 needs to be installed on a new server as part of the side-by-side transition process.
 Hence, we call this a transition process and not an upgrade process.

 Q: Which versions of Satellite 5.x are supported for the transition?